This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Understanding the Map

-This map served several functions, as a guide to scenic and culturally important sites as well as a handbook for the recent administrative changes.
+This map served several functions: as a guide to scenic and culturally important sites as well as a handbook for the recent administrative changes.
 It is oriented towards west, with north at right.
-The compass towards bottom-left combines the four cardinal directions with the traditional East Asian system of direction, using the Earthly Branches (地支) and Heavenly Stems (天干) to denote degrees in intervals of 15 or 30 (as here) degrees.
-The drawings along the margins are of important sites and the text above the images offer brief descriptions of each.
+The compass at bottom-left combines the four cardinal directions with the traditional East Asian system of direction, using the Earthly Branches (地支) and Heavenly Stems (天干) to denote degrees in intervals of 15 or 30 (as here) degrees.
+The drawings along the margins are of important sites, and the text above the images offers brief descriptions of each.
 Many of these are new government offices and other modern architecture, while others are of shrines and scenic views, highlighting the combination of traditional culture and new influences that defined Meiji Tokyo.

 New Neighborhoods